plone/training/theming/theme-package.rst

 and to test, but it is not a solid long term solution and you are also limited in what you can do that way.

-Even if :py:mod:`plone.app.theming` allows importing and exporting of a Diazo theme as a ZIP archive, it might be preferable to manage your theme as an actual Plone product.
+Even if :mod:`plone.app.theming` allows importing and exporting of a Diazo theme as a ZIP archive, it might be preferable to manage your theme as an actual Plone product.